 Juan Carlos Augusto

-Head of Research Group on the Development of Intelligent Environments,
+Head of Research Group on the Development of

 Department of Computer Science, Middlesex University, London.